About us | METER Environment

 Douglas R. Cobos, PhD

-Dr. Cobos is a Research Scientist and the Director of Research and Development at METER.
+Dr. Cobos is a Research Scientist and the Vice President of Research and Development at METER.
 He also holds an adjunct appointment in the Department of Crop and Soil Sciences at Washington State University where he co-teaches Environmental Biophysics.
 Doug’s Masters Degree from Texas A&M and Ph.D. from the University of Minnesota focused on field-scale fluxes of CO2 and mercury, respectively.
 Doug was hired at METER to be the Lead Engineer in charge of designing the Thermal and Electrical Conductivity Probe (TECP) that flew to Mars aboard NASA’s 2008 Phoenix Scout Lander.
 His current research is centered on instrumentation development for soil and plant sciences and irrigation management.

 Dave Brown, PhD